 It sounds like you are always on the go?

 I had always planned that after the kids moved out, I would have tons of time to fix my equipment and ride horses every day.
 But the truth is, we are busier now than we have ever been it seems like.
 The days, weeks, and months just fly by.
 I plan to retire at 65, but I don’t think I will ever slow down.

 If you ever have questions about the construction process or horses, give Steve a ring!

-Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Phil Medley, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, Anna Marie Burrell, Kyle Miller, Steve Schaecher, Myrisha Colston, and Drew Morgan
+Also learn about Sarah Hempstead, Tricia Smith, Charlie Wilson, Tom Neff, Joe Redar, Dave Jones, Patricia Brant, Liam Keesling, Sayo Adesiyakan, Ben Bain, Asia Coffee, Eric Broemel, Matt Durbin, Kevin Shelley, Eddie Layton, Anna Marie Burrell, Kyle Miller, Steve Schaecher, Myrisha Colston, and Drew Morgan